hawx1993/hooks-view-model/README.md

 [中文文档](./README.zh-cn.md)

-`hooks-view-model` is an intuitive solution to separate UI from business logic.
+`hooks-view-model` is an intuitive solution for separating UI from business logic.
+Based on `hooks-view-model`, you can stop worrying about closures. `hooks-view-model` provides state management, memory management and persistent data management.

-Based on the `hooks-view-model, you don't have to worry about the closure problem and the above-mentioned hooks problem. `hooks-view-model` is born to solve state management, memory storage, and persistent data.
-Using `hooks-view-model` will bring the following conveniences:
+Using `hooks-view-model` will bring a lot of convenience as follows:

 - 💼 Provide global and local state management, without introducing reducer or redux and other state management solutions;
 - 🌲 Provide global cache and persistent data storage management;